ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+#eMutableVarReqd !== .tAssignBegin on line 96 of cache.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tAssignBegin on line 36 of cache.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralAddress on line 97 of cache.pt
-### Semantic assertion 3 failed: !== .tLiteralAddress on line 37 of cache.pt
+### Semantic assertion 3 failed: !== oEmitValue on line 98 of cache.pt
- !== oEmitValue on line 38 of cache.pt
+ !== % value emitted 4032 on line 99 of cache.pt

 ```
 end file